lucilaguajardo/proyecto-portafolio-personal/readme.md

 If you want to get a copy of this repository follow these steps:

-  - On the main page of this repository, click the green button labeled as **Code**.
+  - On the main page of this repository, click on the green button labeled as **Code**.
   - In the *Clone with HTTPS* section, copy the **URL** bellow.
   - Then, on your local device, open your bash shell and change your current working directory to the location where you would like to clone your repository.
 Use the bash command `cd` to enter folders.
   - Once you have navigated to the directory where you want to put your repository, enter `git clone` and paste the URL you copied earlier right next to that.
   - After you ran this command, you should now have a copy of this repository in your local computer.

 ### Dependencies

+This project does not require the installation of any dependencies at the moment.

 ### Thanks